umg-kmr/SWIM/docs/PS_calculator.md

 $$\{\text{model parameters}\} \rightarrow \{A_s, n_s, \alpha_s, \beta_s\}$$

 This section lists all configurable parameters controlling training, usage, and reliability of the emulator.
+Edit the `llihood_Observables.py` script to implement them.

 ---